fracapuano/DeepRL-Sim2Real/README.md

 <ol>
   <li>
-  **--op**: "train"/"test". default="train".
+  --op: "train"/"test". default="train".
 The former tells the script to instantiate a specific agent, train it with a specific number of episodes/timesteps and save the resulting model in models/ as a .mdl file; the latter tests a given model (selected in models/ through --model) and renders the results.
   </li>
   <li>
-  **--model**. default=None.
+  --model. default=None.
 Is just the name of the model you want to save after a training procedure or the name of the model you want to load when testing an agent.
 Be aware that no specific check is done to assert its compatibility with the specified --agent-type, therefore it should be coherent with said choice.
 Don't use --agent-type actorCritic and load a model for TRPO with --model trpo-model.mdl.
   </li>
   <li>
-  **--device**: "cpu"/"cuda". default="cpu".
+  --device: "cpu"/"cuda". default="cpu".
 The whole project is developed in PyTorch [https://pytorch.org/], therefore there is the possibility to perform some operations using the GPU.
 At this specific state of the project such opportunity is not yet implemented but will for sure in next releases.
 Just leave it as default for now.
   </li>
   <li>
-  **--render**: bool. default=True.
+  --render: bool. default=True.
 Is a boolean value used to render the environment during training or testing.
   </li>
   <li>
-  **--episodes**: int. default=10.
+  --episodes: int. default=10.
 Is the number of episodes/timesteps (for REINFORCE/ActorCritic and PPO/TRPO respectively) to train an agent or test it in a specified environemnt
   </li>
   <li>
-  **--agent-type**: "REINFORCE"/"actorCritic"/"PPO"/"TRPO". default="REINFORCE".
+  --agent-type: "REINFORCE"/"actorCritic"/"PPO"/"TRPO". default="REINFORCE".
 Is a string used to select the specific agent to train/test.
   </li>
   <li>
-  **--domain-type**: "source"/"target". default="source".
+  --domain-type: "source"/"target". default="source".
 Is a string used to indicate the specific environment to build.
 Our task is a sim-to-sim job, therefore the source environemnt refers to the one which has a torso mass set to 1kg less than the target environment.
   </li>
   <li>
-  **--batch-size**: int. default=10.
+  --batch-size: int. default=10.
 Is an integer used to indicate the dimension of the batch chuck used for ActorCritic policy updates.
   </li>
   <li>
-  **--print-every**: int. default=10.
+  --print-every: int. default=10.
 Is the number of episodes to skip before printing the episode's total reward during training/testing.
   </li>
 </ol>